courtneyblamey/projectself/Characters and Story Beats.md

 Bio: Sasha is witty, silly, and a beacon of light in people’s dark days.
 Their style is unmatched in vibes and their creativity seeps into most corners of their life.
 They live with their dog Comet.
 Sasha is currently on the dating scene in The City and can provide all kinds of wild first-date stories.
 After some bad experiences at art school (and one really bad break up), and losing contact with a couple family members, Sasha decided to move away from where they grew up and start a life to call their own.
 They’ve been working as a moderately successful freelance illustrator for 5 years, with regular purchases made on her website, though it hasn’t been getting much traction as of late.
 Even when the going gets rough, Sasha has a quip for the occasion.

 Apartment: 1 bedroom, decorated with dopamine decor (bright colours, fun gimmick-y pieces).
 They’ve lived there 7 years now.

+Hesitancy to Sign: Thinks the landlord will get the repairs done, they said they would!